EddieEJ/HackerRank/SquashStrings/README.md

 # Candy Crush-like Strings

 Similarly to the [Candy Crush gameplay concept](https://en.wikipedia.org/wiki/Candy_Crush_Saga#Gameplay), if 3 or more matching characters are found in a string (repeated one after the other), they are "squashed" and a new string is produced.
 This is then repeated until there are no more squashes available in the provided string.
+The output would be the last modified version of the input.

 *Example 1:*